AT THE CONFERENCE

 FWWMUN in collaboration with the New York Academy of Diplomacy (WCYD) organize a Certified Training focused on specialized topics related to Diplomacy, International Relations and Global Affairs.

-Training consists in a 5-hours on-site course with Top Experts.
+Training consists in a 4-hour on-site course with Top Experts.
 The certificate has university credits value.

 STAFF AND CHAIR TRAINING